 In your cover letter (if relevant).

 If you're applying for a role where your dissertation topic connects to the job requirements, mention it specifically.
 "My dissertation researched [specific topic], giving me detailed understanding of [relevant domain]."
 Don't oversell.
-But if your dissertation is genuinely relevant, flag it.
+But if your dissertation is truly relevant, flag it.

 In your interview preparation.

 When you prepare for interviews, prepare to discuss your dissertation.
 You'll almost certainly be asked something like "Tell us about your dissertation" or "What was the most interesting thing about your research?"
 Have an answer ready.
-A genuinely good answer.
+A truly good answer.

 In your application form, if there's a research section.